 Each level unlocks new treasures, starting with perks such as waived bag fees and complimentary upgrades at the silver level.

-Spend $25,000 or more in eligible purchases in any calendar year and you’ll earn another 10,000 MQMs.
+If you spend spend $25,000 or more in eligible purchases in any calendar year with the card, you’ll earn 10,000 MQMs.
 And if you spend $50,000 or more in eligible purchases with the card in that same year, you’ll earn another 10,000 MQMs.

-While the Platinum Delta SkyMiles® Credit Card offers a lot of monetary value if you play your cards right, there are a lot of smaller benefits that can help turn your trip into smooth sailing.
+While the Platinum Delta SkyMiles® Credit Card from American Express offers a lot of monetary value if you play your cards right, there are a lot of smaller benefits that can help turn your trip into smooth sailing.

 You’ll be among the first in line to board, so you won’t have to battle everyone in a Gladiator-style match for overhead bin space.

-The Platinum Delta SkyMiles® Credit Card also allows you to get your first checked bag free on Delta flights, which is a $25 value per flight.
+The Platinum Delta SkyMiles® Credit Card from American Express also allows you to get your first checked bag free on Delta flights, which is listed as a $30 value per flight.

 If there’s anything we’ve learned from Murphy’s law, it’s that something will go wrong.
-When that happens, the Platinum Delta SkyMiles® Credit Card benefits have you covered.
+When that happens, the Platinum Delta SkyMiles® Credit Card from American Express benefits have you covered.

 If a baggage handler gets a little frisky with your luggage, you can be reimbursed up to $1,250 for a carry-on bag and up to $500 for a checked bag through the baggage insurance plan.

-And if certain types of card purchases are accidentally broken or stolen within those first 90 days, you can get a refund through the purchase protection program (for up to $10,000 per occurrence and up to $50,000 maximum per year).
+And if certain types of card purchases are accidentally broken or stolen within a certain timeframe, you can get a refund through the purchase protection program.